BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 • Normally more expensive rates

-Bridging Loans can make development sites that seem unattainable, a reality.
-If a developer needs to apply for full planning or revise existing planning, then a Bridging Loan is a perfect way to secure the site before the purchase price increases once planning is granted.
-Once the site has been fully prepped the site, developers can then switch to a development loan.
+Planning bridging loans can make development sites that seem unattainable, a reality.
+If a developer needs to apply for full planning or revise existing planning, then a Pre-construction Bridging Loan is a perfect way to secure the site before the purchase price increases once planning is granted.
+Once the site has been fully prepped, developers can then switch to a development loan.
+Borrowers can use a bridge loan to purchase sites with no planning (least number of lenders available), outline planning or detailed planning, but are not yet ready to start developing.

 Development Exit Finance is a short-term Bridging Loan, used to repay outstanding finance against a property development once the project has reached practical completion.
 It’s a great tool to use when existing finance is coming to an end and sales won’t be completed in time.
-Reduced risk means it costs less than Development Finance, it buys time and reduces the need for lowering prices for quick sales, and frees up equity to fund the next project, making it a win-win for developers.
+Reduced risk for the lender (the properties are now built) means it can cost less than Development Finance.
+It also buys a borrower time and reduces the need for lowering prices for quick sales, and can free up equity to fund the next project, potentially making it a win-win for developers.

 If a homeowner is considering upgrading or downsizing and have a large amount of equity in their home, a Bridging Loan enables them to borrow to buy a new property, before selling their existing one.
 When someone looking for a new home genuinely thinks they have found ‘the one’, they don't want to miss out, and the set-up fees and interest are worthwhile in the long-term if it means securing that once in a lifetime property.